helloallentsai/EatAt/README.md

 # EatAt

-> App for restaurant reviews featuring  photo carousel, related articles, and other nearby restaurants.
+An app for restaurant reviews featuring image carousel, related articles, and other nearby restaurants.

 ## Demo
-Responsible for creating a photo carousel with social card.
+I created a photo carousel with expandable social card.
+Images are clickable from landing page rendering a single image view or the option to view all of the images together.
+Single images can be cycled through by buttons or keyboard arrows.

 ![demo](../assets/demo.gif?raw=true)